-Regarding shuttles, about 62% of respondents said that they may use or would like to use shuttles in the future, and about the same perFIGURE 10.
-Percent of respondents, by home city section, willing to pay something for a shuttle service centage indicated being willing to pay something to use a shuttle service (40% said between \$1 and \$25 weekly; almost 20% said between \$25 and \$50).
+Regarding shuttles, about 62% of respondents said that they may use or would like to use shuttles in the future, and about the same percentage indicated being willing to pay something to use a shuttle service (40% said between \$1 and \$25 weekly; almost 20% said between \$25 and \$50).
 Willingness to pay was highest for those with longer commutes (Figure 10) but was relatively similar geographically.
 The percentage of respondents willing to pay something for a shuttle service was between 55% and 63% for every home city section except the northwest, where the percentage was 47%.